 The main TinyDuino processor board includes power switching circuitry to control what is connected to VCC.
 This can be connected to either VBATT or 5V depending on what voltages are present in the system.
 If 5V is present (such as the USB TinyShield is plugged in), VCC will be connected to 5V.
 If 5V is not present but a battery is connected to VBATT, then VBATT will be connected to VCC.
 If both 5V and VBATT are present, 5V will be used, and VBATT will be completely disconnected (except for the case where a Li-Ion battery charger TinySheid is connected, in which case the 5V will be used to recharge the battery).

 All TinyShields are designed to operate over the entire TinyDuino voltage range (2.7V - 5.5V) unless specifically mentioned in the technical details for that TinyShield.
 Where needed, TinyShields have local power supplies and level converters to safely allow the entire voltage range).

 Since the TinyShields use pins from the TinyDuino, in some cases there will be conflicts when two TinyShields that use the same pins are in the same TinyDuino stack.
 This matrix below shows which TinyShields can be used with others at the same time.
 You can download the full pin listing and compatibility matrix as an excel spreadsheet here.

-If the block is green, the two TinyShields can be used together on the same stack with no issues
+Green: The two TinyShields can be used together on the same stack without issue

-If the block is orange, then see the note below for the special conditions
+Yellow: See the numbered note below for the special conditions

 Note 1: Two Bluetooth LE Modules can be used, however one must have the hardware resistors changed to use pins 0 and 1 for the UART